TNTKien/one-commit-a-day/README.md

 You can customize this bot by editing the `.github/workflows/auto-commit.yml` file:
 - Change the schedule by modifying the cron expression
-- Add more random messages to the array
+- Change the source of commit messages (currently using whatthecommit.com)
 - Modify what content gets updated in each commit